b-steve/macrorhabdus/README.md

 ## Chicken treatment trials

-R code for the analysis of the chicken treatment trials data (described in the first manuscript) can be found in the file `chickens.r`.
+R code for the analysis of the chicken treatment trials data can be found in the file `chickens.r`.

 ### Requirements